ITensor/website/docs/book/index.md

     auto s2 = Index("site 2",2,Site); //IndexType set to Site

-Giving indices different IndexTypes becomes useful when working with many indices because it allows us to change the prime level of all indices of a certain type.
+Giving indices different IndexTypes becomes useful when working with many indices because it allows us to work only with indices of a certain type.

 It is possible to define a custom IndexType: